 If the circuit doesn’t have the capacity to handle the electrical load of the air compressor, it can lead to a drop in voltage.
 The compressor motor might try to start, resulting in a humming sound, but fail due to the insufficient power.

-Faulty Start Switch or Contactor
+Faulty Contactor

 Fixing a Humming Air Compressor